karttur/arduino/_posts/2021/2021-06-13-module-ph-meter02.markdown

 #### Interactive calibration

 Looking at an indepedntn Youtube presentation on pH-metering, an interactive calibration system was presented - [by Jessica](https://www.youtube.com/watch?v=4pDPzQdSmqg).
 That should be the right thing for our thing.

-[New Arduino/Genuino MKR1000: First tests and comparison with ESP8266](https://www.youtube.com/watch?v=dE6sVm3QdE0) by Andreas Spiess (on the original MKR 1000, not the Wifi version).